Cigoler/product-catalog/src/content/products/072-mario-bauble-globe-litho.md

 ---
-title: 'Die Hard - [Litho]'
+title: 'Mario Bauble - Globe - [Litho]'
-description: ''A great piece for any Mickey Mouse fan.
+description: ''A great piece for any Mario fan.
 Included is a bauble for your xmass tree or a globe for a show piece all year round.
-Come with a stand and topper which makes the finished piece look great'.'
+Comes with various Mario themed stands and Mario hat toppers which makes the finished piece look great'.'
-category: 'Baubles, Globes & Ornaments' catalogue number: '069'
+category: 'Baubles, Globes & Ornaments' catalogue number: '072'
 tags: [
-    'bauble',
+    'Mario',
-    'die hard',
+    'globe',
     'litho',
     ]
 featured: true
 pubDate: '2023-11-20'
-heroImage: '/images/069.png'
+heroImage: '/images/072.jpg'
 ---

-Placeholder content for Die Hard - Litho.
+Placeholder content for Mario Bauble - Globe - [Litho].